CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 .. admonition:: Task

-   **Start a new project, and select the template called** *Read external LM75 temperature sensor using I2C master*. **The code below should now be available to you.
+   **Start a new project, and select the basic template** *"mbed OS Blinky LED Hello World"*. **Replace the content of main.cpp with the code below.
    Compile it and try it on your board.
    Hold the sensor between your fingers, and monitor the evolution of the temperature.**